Storms sweep across the South, killing 6 and injuring dozens

 At least 25 people were taken to hospitals for treatment after a suspected tornado struck the Caddo Mounds State Historic Site in East Texas during a Native American cultural event in Alto, about 130 miles (209 kilometers) southeast of Dallas, said Police Chief Jeremy Jackson.
 At least eight were critically hurt.

-There was widespread damage in Alto, a town of about 1,200, and the school district canceled classes until its buildings can be inspected to ensure they are safe.
+There was widespread damage in Alto, a town of about 1,200, and the school district canceled classes until its buildings can be deemed safe.

-A tornado flattened much of the south side of the Central Texas town of Franklin, overturning mobile homes and damaging other residences, said Robertson County Sheriff Gerald Yezak.
+A tornado flattened much of the south side of Franklin, Texas, overturning mobile homes and damaging other residences, said Robertson County Sheriff Gerald Yezak.
 Franklin is about 125 miles (200 kilometers) south of Dallas.

 The weather service said preliminary information showed an EF-3 tornado touched down with winds of 140 mph (225.3 kph).